michellexchen/Independent-Study/MASTER.md

 <details><summary>Interviewee - LM </summary>
 <p>

-Lucia Martos:If I&#39;m, if I like, say a sentence not very well grammatically and you&#39;re [gonna] quote me, like, just please like make it sound so I&#39;m not a retard.
+**LM:** If I&#39;m, if I like, say a sentence not very well grammatically and you&#39;re [gonna] quote me, like, just please like make it sound so I&#39;m not a retard.

 **Michelle Chen:** Um, yeah.

-Lucia Martos:I&#39;m not-- I&#39;m not gonna have any filter, again.
+**LM:** I&#39;m not-- I&#39;m not gonna have any filter, again.
 I&#39;m just going to like-- I&#39;m saying like, I&#39;m not going to think of like very deeply of-- In the sense like I&#39;m going to like trim my words.
 I&#39;m going to say exactly-- If something it&#39;s like not appropriate to word.
 If I say like swear words and stuff like, because I don&#39;t want you to expect from me now-- in the spot would like-- Ok.
 Yeah, anyways.
 Ask me?

 **Michelle Chen:** So, the first question is 308, 310 and 330.
 Which of these have you taken?

-Lucia Martos:All.
+**LM:** All.

 **Michelle Chen:** All of them?
 And then, in what order?

-Lucia Martos:308, 330 and then 310.
+**LM:** 308, 330 and then 310.

 **Michelle Chen:** Okay.
 Um, and did you have any CS education prior to Duke?

-Lucia Martos:No. Dude, I literally had never, like, seen a line of code.
+**LM:** No. Dude, I literally had never, like, seen a line of code.
 I thought coding was like making websites on Frezit.

 **Michelle Chen:** Yeah.
 So, then how did you, like, get into CS?
 How did you find your way there?

-Lucia Martos:So, in high school I made, like for my personal project, I made a website using what I felt was coding, but it was literally just like WordPress-kind of software, and I really liked it.
+**LM:** So, in high school I made, like for my personal project, I made a website using what I felt was coding, but it was literally just like WordPress-kind of software, and I really liked it.
 And I was like, &quot;Huh.
 I love math.&quot; So, I was like, &quot;Ok, I guess I&#39;ll do computer science.&quot; I just [got] to think to Duke, like the ECE CompSci major, kind of like decided and I really didn&#39;t think about it that much because I enjoyed my classes.
 It was like 201 was probably the hardest class I&#39;ve taken.
 Like the hardest time I had at Duke.
 It was also because I was doing it with Forbes and he sucks as a teacher.
 Don&#39;t quote me on that, but he&#39;s such a bad teacher.

 **Michelle Chen:** Wait.
 Why?